jeanbza/git-go-websiteskeleton/README.md

 git-go-websiteskeleton
 ===============

-A basic website skeleton in Go (or golang, if you prefer) that comes with the Gorilla Multiplexer for routing, glog for access and error logging, as well as jquery, bootstrap, and font-awesome for making excellent web apps.
+A basic website skeleton in Go that comes with the Gorilla Multiplexer for routing, glog for access and error logging, as well as jquery, bootstrap, and font-awesome for making excellent web apps.